nesreensada/Data-Scientist-Udacity-Nanodegree-Term2/Starbucks_Project/README.md

 ### Project Motivation

 As per Udacity Data Scientist Nanodegree project Term 2.
-This porject is the Capstone projevt for this term nanodegree.
+This porject is the Capstone project for this term nanodegree.
 I was intriguted to analyze the customers behavior and promotion strategies.

 for more information refer to the medium blogpost for this project:https://medium.com/@nesreensada/how-to-build-a-profitable-promotion-strategy-easily-with-uplift-modeling-26b2addc3e46?sk=042df27552127609e6b28f5e647ca99c .